 If you have purchased a new computer or laptop and want to transfer the files from the old computer to a new computer, file transfer through WiFi may be your preferred choice.
 Using this process, you can quickly transfer files from old to new PC.
 Furthermore, in this process, there is no internet access required.

 Transferring files over WiFi is similar to shifting files over Bluetooth.
 But, the process for pairing two computers using WiFi is different than Bluetooth.
 Basically, you need to set both computers on the same WiFi network.
 Moreover, WiFi can work faster than Bluetooth, and also the range is more.
 That means, using WiFi, you can quickly move data from one computer to another WiFi-enabled PC.
-It would take hours to transfer a file over Bluetooth that the same file can be transferred within minutes using WiFi.
+It would take hours to transfer a file over Bluetooth, but it can be transferred within minutes using WiFi.

-How to Configure IP Address of Wi-Fi Adapter in Windows 11?
+How to Configure the IP Address of the Wi-Fi Adapter in Windows 11?

 Step 6.
 A new pop-up window will appear with the title “Edit IP settings.”